ferrocene/ferrocene/src/associated-items.rst

 An :t:`associated trait type` shall not have an :t:`initialization type`.

 :dp:`fls_a5prbmuruma4`
-An :t:`associated trait type` has an implicit :c:`core::marker::Sized` :t:`bound`.
+An :t:`associated trait type` has an implicit :std:`core::marker::Sized` :t:`bound`.

 :dp:`fls_vp2ov6ykueue`